Ajayos/Server/README.md

 - Formatting memory usage in a human-readable format.
 - Handling server startup and graceful shutdown.

-## Examples
+## Example

-Additional examples of how to use the package can be found in the [examples](./examples.js) file.
+Additional example of how to use the package can be found in the [example](./example.js) file.

 ## Configuration